Agara inscriptions and hero stones: Translation

-Agara 1515 CE Shivappa Nayaka inscription
+3. Shivappa Nayaka donatory inscription - 1515 CE

-It is a Kannada donatory inscription dated to 1515 CE, as mentioned in the inscription as "shalivahanashaka savirada nanuhayippattuelaneya yuvasamvatsarada bhadrapada Kudha 15 lu sumoparaga punya kala".
-It records the donation of land for the upkeep of the Agara Tank by a Shivappa Nayaka for the spiritual elevation of his father.
-It was issued during the reign of Krishnadevaraya of the Karnataka Empire (Vijayanagara Empire).
-It is one of the most significant inscriptions documented, as it records that the donation was carried out during a solar eclipse, testimony to the astronomical prowess of medieval inhabitants of the region in calculating solar eclipses.
-Another inscription in Bengaluru, the Kodigehalli inscription, also documents a similar context, where a donation was made during an eclipse.
-Both of the inscriptions belong to different periods of the Vijayanagara Empire.
-It was first documented in the Volume 9 of Epigraphia carnatica.
-The physical status of the inscription is not known presently.
+This hero stone inscription is written in the Kannada script and has been dated to 1515 CE, as mentioned in the inscription: "shalivahanashaka savirada nanuhayippattuelaneya yuvasamvatsarada bhadrapada Kudha 15 lu sumoparaga punya kala".
+The inscription was issued during the reign of Krishnadevaraya of the Karnataka Empire (Vijayanagara Empire), and records the donation of land by Shivappa Nayaka to the upkeep of the Agara Tank, intended for his father's spiritual elevation.

+The Shivappa Nayaka donatory inscription is one of the most significant documented inscriptions as it records that the donation was made during a solar eclipse, testimony to the astronomical prowess of the region's medieval inhabitants.
+Another inscription in Bengaluru, one of the Kodigehalli inscriptions, also documents a donation being made during an eclipse, but the inscriptions belong to different periods of the Vijayanagara Empire.

+This inscription was first documented in Volume 9 of Epigraphia Carnatica, but its current physical condition is unknown.

 Transliteration of the inscription

-The text of the transliteration of the inscription is published in the Volume 9 of Epigraphia carnatica.
+The transliteration of the inscription has been published in Volume 9 of Epigraphia Carnatica.
+The exact transliteration of the inscription in Kannada and IAST is as follows.